osism/osism.github.io/docs/guides/other-guides/migration-guide/vmware-esxi.md

 :::note

-Shutdown the Host in VMware as the movement is only possible while the Host is offline.
+Shutdown the host in VMware as the movement is only possible while the host is offline.
-Otherwise you will get corrupted discfiles.
+Otherwise you will get corrupted disc files.

 :::

-You can use either the webinterface or ssh to identify and copy the *.vmdk files of your VMHost.
+You can use either the webinterface or SSH to identify and copy the `*.vmdk` files of your VMware ESXi host.

-While using the web interface you need to locate the datastore and the directoy where the Disc files are located and start downloading all vmdk files.
-You will always get 2 files for a disc, a smaller and a larger one, both are required.
+While using the web interface you need to locate the datastore and the directoy where the disc files are located and start downloading all vmdk files.
+You will always get files files for a disc, a smaller and a larger one, both are required.

-When using ssh, please also copy both vmdk files for the disc to the converter Host.
-Start looking up your files under /vmfs/volumes/.
+When using SSh, please also copy both vmdk files for the disc to the converter host.
+Start looking up your files under `/vmfs/volumes/`.

 ### How to copy vmdk images

-Example ssh copy and path of all vmdk files to the converter host using the scp command for our testing-host:
+Example SSH copy and path of all vmdk files to the converter host using the scp command for our testing-host:

 ```
 scp user@vmhost:/vmfs/volumes/datastore1/testing-host/*.vmdk .
 ```

 After copying is finished, we find several vmdk files in our directory.
-We copied 2 disc images:
+We copied two disc images:

 ```
 testing-host-disc0-flat.vmdk testing-host-disc1.vmdk